-In addition, CRCC 's Collateral Management System (SGG) monitors the status of the collateral provided on an intraday basis and allows it to consult in real time the volume of collateral provided in cash and from this volume, verify how much has been invested and who the counterparty is.
+On the other hand, CRCC 's Collateral Management System (SGG) monitors the status of the collateral provided on an intraday basis and allows it to consult in real time the volume of collateral provided in cash and from this volume, verify how much has been invested and who the counterparty is.
 In accordance with CRCC 's regulations, Members may voluntarily access a procedure for investment of cash collateral.